trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 15.md

 3. Subheadings [1522 00 31](/commodities/1522003100) and [1522 00 39](/commodities/1522003900) do not cover:

-   - (a) residues resulting from the treatment of fatty substances containing oil having an iodine index, determined in accordance with the method laid down in the UK equivalent of Annex I to Commission Regulation (EEC) No 2568/91, lower than 70 or higher than 100;
+   - (a) residues resulting from the treatment of fatty substances containing oil having an iodine index, determined in accordance with the method laid down in the UK equivalent of Annex XVI to Commission Regulation (EEC) No 2568/91, lower than 70 or higher than 100;

-   - (b) residues resulting from the treatment of fatty substances containing oil having an iodine index higher than 70 or lower than 100, of which the peak area representing the retention volume of betasitosterol (Delta-5,23-stigmastadienol + chlerosterol + betasitosterol + sitostanol + delta-5-avenasterol + delta-5,24-stigmastadienol), determined in accordance with the UK equivalent of Annex I to Commission Regulation (EEC) No 2568/91, is less than 93.0 % of the total sterol peak areas.
+   - (b) residues resulting from the treatment of fatty substances containing oil having an iodine index higher than 70 or lower than 100, of which the peak area representing the retention volume of betasitosterol (Delta-5,23-stigmastadienol + chlerosterol + betasitosterol + sitostanol + delta-5-avenasterol + delta-5,24-stigmastadienol), determined in accordance with the UK equivalent of Annex XIX to Commission Regulation (EEC) No 2568/91, is less than 93.0 % of the total sterol peak areas.

 4. Food preparations made from products of Chapter [15](/chapters/15) presented in measured doses, such as capsules, tablets, pastilles and pills, intended for use as food supplements, are excluded from this Chapter.
 The essential character of a food supplement is not only given by its ingredients, but also by its specific form of presentation revealing its function as a food supplement, since it determines the dosage, the way in which it is absorbed and the place where it is supposed to become active.
 Such food preparations are to be classified under heading [2106](/headings/2106) insofar as they are not specified or included elsewhere.